-$conda_health_checks() \rightarrow collections.abc.Iterable[conda.plugins.types.CondaHealthCheck]$ def example_health_check(prefix: str, verbose: bool): print("This is an example health check!")
+$conda_health_checks() \rightarrow collections.abc.Iterable[conda.plugins.types.CondaHealthCheck]$

 Register health checks for conda doctor.

 This plugin hook allows you to add more "health checks" to conda doctor that you can write to diagnose problems in your conda environment.
 Check out the health checks already shipped with conda for inspiration.